How to Market to the Hispanic Community

 - Understanding “generational” and cultural gaps and creating tailored content and marketing

-- Understanding and using “Spanglish”, yes our Community understands and utilizes “Spanglish”.
+- Furthermore, understanding and using “Spanglish”, yes our Community understands and utilizes “Spanglish”.

 - Create a Marketing Plan focusing specifically on the Hispanic Market

-- Understanding which platforms our Community is frequently using and Market to those platforms
+- Learning and understanding which platforms our Community is frequently using and marketing to those platforms

 Lastly, be aware of cultural differences and diversity.